Loyola University Chicago

 By analyzing various topics in global studies, students will gain an understanding of the different regions of the world and the ways that different disciplines contribute to this interdisciplinary field

-GLST 301 Capstone in Global Studies (3 Credit Hours)
+GLST 301 Directed Readings in Global Studies (3 Credit Hours)

 Pre-requisites: Course requires permission of instructor; GLST will enroll approved students directly (no self-enrollment or non-GLST advisors); Course is open only to junior and senior majors and minors